SionBayliss/PIRATE/README.md

 - Shiny interface

 ### Speed/Usability
+- Rewrite pangenome2roary / parse_genomes (pangenome2roary is slow due to reading locus list multiple times).
+- check all loci in error files are identified before passing to PangenomeConstruction
 - add version checking to run_PIRATE and PangenomeConstruction.
 - add redirects for error messages to log file
 - Consolidate AggregateErroneous.pl and Nucleotide2AA.pl